Usage & Examples

 -

-// TrilerpMeshComponent.h : 49 public: virtual void OnRegister() override;
+OnRegister// TrilerpMeshComponent.h : 49 public: virtual void OnRegister() override; -

-// TrilerpMeshComponent.h : 52 public: virtual void PostEditChangeChainProperty( FPropertyChangedChainEvent& PropertyChangedEvent ) override;
+PostEditChangeChainProperty// TrilerpMeshComponent.h : 52 public: virtual void PostEditChangeChainProperty( FPropertyChangedChainEvent& PropertyChangedEvent ) override; -

-// TrilerpMeshComponent.h : 53 public: virtual void PostEditUndo() override;
+PostEditUndo// TrilerpMeshComponent.h : 53 public: virtual void PostEditUndo() override; -

 Reflection-enabled